J0F3/PowerShell/README.md

 Personal PowerShell Script collection

 ## Content:

+* **Request-Certificate.ps1**
+Request certificates from a Enterprise CA and export it optionally directly to a .pfx file.
+The Script was initally publisehd on the TechNet Script Center until its shutdown.
+Now the Script can be found on the [PowerShell Gallery](https://www.powershellgallery.com/packages/Request-Certificate/1.5.0) and here on GitHub.

 * **StorageReplica/New-StretchedFileCluster.ps1:**
 Simple Script to build a virtual two node, stretched, general purpose file server cluster with storage replica

-* **Request-Certificate.ps1**
-Request certificates from a Enterprise CA and export it optionally directly to a .pfx file.
-Head over to the [TechNet Script Center](https://gallery.technet.microsoft.com/scriptcenter/Request-certificates-from-b6a07151) for more information.